Albert0i/RedisDump/RedisFunctions.md

 > To address these needs while avoiding breaking changes to already-established and well-liked ephemeral scripts, Redis v7.0 introduces Redis Functions.

+**What are Redis Functions?**

+> Redis functions are an evolutionary step from ephemeral scripting.

+> Functions provide the same core functionality as scripts but are first-class software artifacts of the database.
+Redis manages functions as an integral part of the database and ensures their availability via data persistence and replication.
+Because functions are part of the database and therefore declared before use, applications aren't required to load them during runtime nor risk aborted transactions.
+An application that uses functions depends only on their APIs rather than on the embedded script logic in the database.

+> Whereas ephemeral scripts are considered a part of the application's domain, functions extend the database server itself with user-provided logic.
+They can be used to expose a richer API composed of core Redis commands, similar to modules, developed once, loaded at startup, and used repeatedly by various applications / clients.
+Every function has a unique user-defined name, making it much easier to call and trace its execution.

+> The design of Redis Functions also attempts to demarcate between the programming language used for writing functions and their management by the server.
+Lua, the only language interpreter that Redis presently support as an embedded execution engine, is meant to be simple and easy to learn.
+However, the choice of Lua as a language still presents many Redis users with a challenge.

+> The Redis Functions feature makes no assumptions about the implementation's language.
+An execution engine that is part of the definition of the function handles running it.
+An engine can theoretically execute functions in any language as long as it respects several rules (such as the ability to terminate an executing function).

+> Presently, as noted above, Redis ships with a single embedded Lua 5.1 engine.
+There are plans to support additional engines in the future.
+Redis functions can use all of Lua's available capabilities to ephemeral scripts, with the only exception being the Redis Lua scripts debugger.

+> Functions also simplify development by enabling code sharing.
+Every function belongs to a single library, and any given library can consist of multiple functions.
+The library's contents are immutable, and selective updates of its functions aren't allowed.
+Instead, libraries are updated as a whole with all of their functions together in one operation.
+This allows calling functions from other functions within the same library, or sharing code between functions by using a common code in library-internal methods, that can also take language native arguments.

+> Functions are intended to better support the use case of maintaining a consistent view for data entities through a logical schema, as mentioned above.
+As such, functions are stored alongside the data itself.
+Functions are also persisted to the AOF file and replicated from master to replicas, so they are as durable as the data itself.
+When Redis is used as an ephemeral cache, additional mechanisms (described below) are required to make functions more durable.

+> Like all other operations in Redis, the execution of a function is atomic.
+A function's execution blocks all server activities during its entire time, similarly to the semantics of transactions.
+These semantics mean that all of the script's effects either have yet to happen or had already happened.
+The blocking semantics of an executed function apply to all connected clients at all times.
+Because running a function blocks the Redis server, functions are meant to finish executing quickly, so you should avoid using long-running functions.

 #### III.